A Guide to How Joule's Law of Electric Heating Works

 Imagine a block sliding on a desk.
 If you were to slide the block back and forth, you wouldn't notice an increase in heat.
 If you were to slide it faster and harder however, you would notice that the block is getting hotter due to the friction between the desk and the block.
 This is converting mechanical energy to thermal energy.

 This example is a useful way to understand Joule's Law, which describes how electrical energy is converted into thermal energy.
+This is why you'll often see it called Joule's Heating Law or Joule's Law of Electric Heating.
 In this analogy,

 • Heat due to friction would be like the heat generated from electrical resistance